 Rebecca is a published author featured in "Music, Carrier of Intention in 49 Jewish Prayers" published by Kimberly Burnham and Elizabeth W. Goldstein in 2014.
 Sixteen of her songs are featured in "The Jewish Path; A Concise Guide & DVD Bringing Judaism to Life", written by Rabbi Wendy D. Pein and Nanci J. Freedberg and published in 2011.
 AWARDS: In November of 2004, Rebecca performed and received an award for two original compositions ("Y'did Nefesh" and "Birkat Haneirot") at Shalshelet's First International Festival of New Jewish Liturgical Music held in Chevy Chase, MD.
 "Ahavah Rabah" (the song) was among the winners in the Best Jewish Song category of the 2006 Just Plain Folks Music Awards.
 "Ahavah Rabah" (the album) was also nominated for Best Jewish Album.
 "P'tach Libi" took second place for Best Jewish Album in the 2009 Just Plain Folks Music Awards.
 "Yisrael B'nishmati" (from the same album) was also nominated for Best Jewish Song.
 In September of 2015, Rebecca was awarded second place with "Yotzeir" (from "Kirvu"; chosen out of over 300) by The Forward in the Soundtrack of Our Spirit 2015, a reader-inspired digital project to find the best new voices in Jewish music.
 In September of 2016, Rebecca was awarded honorable mention by The Forward in Soundtrack of Our Spirit 2016.
 In May of 2008, Rebecca was chosen and participated in the First International Jewish Music Competition hosted by the 14th International Jewish Music Festival at the Muziekgebouw aan't IJ in Amsterdam, The Netherlands.
 In June of 2018 and February of 2019, Rebecca was a soloist in Verizon Hall at the renowned Kimmel Center in Philadelphia, PA.

 COMPILATION MUSIC/SONGBOOK PUBLICATIONS: "Y'did Nefesh" and "Birkat Haneirot" (from "Ahavah Rabah") are published in Shalshelet's First International Festival of New Jewish Liturgical Music CD and songbook.
 Transcontinental Music Publications (TMP): Rebecca's "Modim" (from "The Light of Shabbat") is published in "Shabbat Anthology Volume III (compilation songbook/CD set).
 "Or Chadash" (also from "The Light of Shabbat") is published in "Shabbat Anthology Volume IV", and "Y'did Nefesh" (from "Ahavah Rabah") is published in "Shabbat Anthology Volume VIII".
 "David's Nigun" (from "Kirvu", co-written with friend David Curtis) is published in "Nigun Anthology III".
-"Hariu" has been chosen for publication in "The Complete Jewish Songbook for Children Volume III" (Manginot), due to be released in late Spring 2021.
-"You are Near" and "Y'varech'cha" (both from "Kirvu") will be included in the first two volumes (one song in each) of TMP's new series, "Mikraei Kodesh (Songs of Lifecycle and Sacred Moments)".
-Volume I will be published in winter 2021-22 and Volume II is scheduled for release in winter 2022-23.
+"Hariu" is published in "The Complete Jewish Songbook for Children Volume III" (Manginot).
+"Y'varech'cha" (from "Kirvu") is published in "Mikraei Kodesh, Volume I (Songs of Lifecycle and Sacred Moments)".
+Volume II is scheduled for release in winter 2022-23 and will include "You Are Near" (from "Kirvu").
+"Elohai N'shamah" (from "P'tach Libi") will be published in "Shabbat Anthology Volume X", scheduled for release in summer/fall of 2022.
 Rebecca's "Hariu" is published in "Kol Isha", Songs and Settings of Prayers composed by members of the Women Cantors' Network.
 Rebecca was honored to participate in a project called "Remembering Robin", and sang one of Robin Taback's beautiful songs ("Love is What We Want") as part of a compilation CD to honor Robin's memory and benefit cancer research.

 Rebecca is married and has two grown sons.
 She's a member of the Union for Reform Judaism, the Guild of Temple Musicians, and serves as Special Events VP of the Women Cantors' Network.